bastienpruvost/personal-website/README.md

 ## Personal website

-This is the code of my personal website as of October 2018.
-Can be seen at www.bastienpruvost.com
+This is the code of my personal website that can be seen at www.bastienpruvost.com